This Week on TV (1/21-1/27)

 Gallery: This Week on TV (11/26-12/2)

-NBC promises traditional holiday fare with the annual (a long-standing Turkey Day event).
-This will be later followed by - the version - which is a movie always worth watching.
-(I make it a point to watch this flick at least once every holiday season – it’s one of those must-holiday-haves, like .)
+NBC promises traditional holiday fare with the annual Macy’s Thanksgiving Day parade (a long-standing Turkey Day event).
+This will be later followed by Miracle on 34th Street - the Natalie Wood version - which is a movie always worth watching.
+(I make it a point to watch this flick at least once every holiday season – it’s one of those must-holiday-haves, like It’s a Wonderful Life.)

 Or, you can take a small deviation from long-standing tradition with CBS, which will be showing an alternate Thanksgiving Day parade.
-A handful of episodes follow, but don’t worry – football starts at 2:00 pm.
-Meanwhile, FOX starts broadcasting their own action at noon with Green Bay and Detroit.
+A handful of Price is Right episodes follow, but don’t worry – football starts at 2:00 pm.
+Meanwhile, FOX starts broadcasting their own NFL action at noon with Green Bay and Detroit.

 Click to continue reading Thanksgiving Day TV